SamuellaFom/AdlinTest/adlin-app/README.md

 ### Introduction

 In this project, you will find a web application that allows you to search and book meeting rooms according to their availability, capacity, and equipment available.
+This project was developed with  Vue 3.

 ### Characteristics
   * You will need to have set the env variable in a .env file to run it.
 Go see the example in the file .env.example